-Immersive sound piece for Öljysäiliö 468, brass ensemble and live electronics
+Immersive sound piece for Öljysäiliö 468, brass quintet and live electronics

 Kaikujen Säiliö is a site-specific immersive sound piece for brass ensemble and live electronics, written for Öljysäiliö 468.